 1. Singing, alone and with others, a varied repertoire of music.

 2. Performing on instruments, along and with others, a varied repertoire of music.

 4. Composing and arranging music within specified guidelines.

 8. Understanding relationships between music, the other arts, and disciplines outside the arts.

 9. Understanding music in relation to history and culture.

-Each of the standards is assigned Achievement Standards that specify the prescribed outcomes for the content standard.
-These are listed for each of three tiers: grades K-4, 5-8, and 9-12, and include basic, proficient, and advanced proficiency levels.
-These prescribed achievement standards are the goals associated with students in grades 4, 8, and 12, and strategies for assessment of these levels are also provided by MENC.
+Each of the standards was assigned Achievement Standards that specify the prescribed outcomes for the content standard.
+These were listed for each of three tiers: grades K-4, 5-8, and 9-12, and included basic, proficient, and advanced proficiency levels.
+These prescribed achievement standards were the goals associated with students in grades 4, 8, and 12, and strategies for assessment of these levels were also provided by MENC.

 Here are a few more assumptions (are you guilty of any of these?)

 "I can't possibly cover all of these standards.
 I teach elementary music and there is barely enough time to learn a few songs."